AndreasHaaversen/Programmvareutvikling/README.md

 # Nigiri Falls Takeaway
 Handle takeaway orders with ease - Nigiri Falls Takeaway is a feature complete online takeaway ordering system for both employees and customers.

+This project had been configured with Continous Deployment, and is available [here](https://nigirifallsdev.herokuapp.com/).

 ## Motivation
 This project was started to create a complete takeaway ordering system for the sushi restaurant Nigiri Falls.
 It is meant to be user friendly, international and universally adaptable.